patrickgold/mastermind-console/README.md

 ### Compiling and running MasterMind in Linux

 On Linux machines we use the curses library.
-In order to compile MasterMind, make sure the curses library is installed:
+In order to compile MasterMind, make sure the curses developer library is installed.
+The package name may differ on each system, but here are the commands and the package name(s) for _apt_, _dnf_ and _yum_:

 ```
-$ sudo apt-get update && sudo apt-get install libncurses5-dev libncursesw5-dev
+$ sudo apt-get install libncurses5-dev libncursesw5-dev -y
+$ sudo dnf install ncurses-devel -y
+$ sudo yum install ncurses-devel -y
 ```

 Make sure all files (mastermind.c, mastermind.h and main.c) are in one directory and compile it with gcc: